 United Kingdom (Oxford)

-The Zooniverse brings together people from all walks of life, from all over the world, to answer our biggest global challenges.
+Zooniverse is a great reason to stare out of the window or at your laptop – in the name of data.
+The world’s leading citizen science platform brings together people from all walks of life, from all over the world, to answer our biggest global challenges.

-You don’t need to be a scientist, a researcher or an academic to take part in the world’s leading ‘citizen science’ platform.
+You don’t need to be a scientist, a researcher or an academic to take part.
 That’s the best bit – anyone can help out.
-All you need is access to the internet to help real scientists and scientific organisations in their work.
+All you need is access to the Internet to help real scientists and scientific organisations in their work.
 By combining micro segments of time from their volunteers, the people-powered Zooniverse is allowing us to answer the big questions faster than ever before.

 Scientific research in the 21st century can take an huge amount of time as we are drowning in more data than ever before, but by bringing hundreds of thousands of people together and making it very easy to take part, they’re speeding up new discoveries all the time.